SpikingBrain: Spiking Brain-inspired Large Models: Training Paradigm

-\item \textbf{Bitwise Spike Coding}: Bitwise coding can be viewed as an event sequence encoding method, where integer count values are expanded bit by bit into spike events over time steps.
+\item \textbf{Bitwise Spike Coding}: Bitwise coding can be viewed as an event sequence encoding method, where integer count values are expanded bit by bit into spike events over time steps~\citep{xu2026spikemllmspikebasedmultimodallarge}.
 Each time step corresponds to one binary bit of the count value, significantly compressing the time dimension overhead.
 As shown in Figure~\ref{fig:spike_coding} (c), this mechanism supports three implementation forms to accommodate different symbolic representations and precision requirements: \romannumeral1) \textbf{Pure bitwise encoding}, suitable for positive integers, provides extremely high temporal compression in high-count scenarios.
 For instance, a count of 256 requires 256 consecutive time steps in binary coding, 128 in ternary coding, but only 8 steps in 8-bit bitwise encoding. \romannumeral2) \textbf{Bidirectional bitwise encoding} uses $\pm1$ to represent each bit, replacing negative part with $-1$.
-This halves the time step emission rate and reduces the required number of time steps by one (e.g., 7 steps for a count of 256), while maintaining equivalence in representation. \romannumeral3) \textbf{Two’s complement encoding} incorporates sign information into the highest bit, supporting both positive and negative counts while retaining binary simplicity and biological plausibility.
-Compared to ternary coding, which still requires many time steps for higher bit counts, the bitwise encoding scheme significantly compresses time steps, reducing total spike emissions by up to 8× (for an 8-bit count).
-This effectively reduces overall spike communication overhead and computational load while maintaining precision, making it particularly suitable for high-precision, low-power, and time-sensitive neuromorphic computing tasks.
+This halves the time step emission rate and reduces the required number of time steps by one (e.g., 7 steps for a count of 256), while maintaining equivalence in representation. \romannumeral3) \textbf{Two’s complement encoding} incorporates sign information into the highest bit, supporting both positive and negative counts while retaining binary simplicity.
+Compared to ternary coding, which requires many time steps for higher bit counts, the bitwise encoding scheme significantly compresses time steps, reducing spike emissions by up to 8× (for an 8-bit count).
+This effectively reduces overall spike communication overhead and computational load while maintaining precision, making it suitable for high-precision, low-power, and time-sensitive neuromorphic computing tasks.
+Taking Bidirectional bitwise encoding as an example, its encoding formula and the equivalent computation of matrix multiplication can be expressed as:

 \end{itemize}